 TRENTON, N.J.
-(AP) -- Drugmaker Merck & Co. said Thursday it is shutting down eight manufacturing plants and eight research sites around the world, including two domestic locations, in the latest phase in its strategic pruning of excess capacity.
+(AP) -- Drugmaker Merck & Co. said Thursday it is shutting down eight manufacturing plants and eight research sites around the world, including two domestic locations, in the latest phase in its strategic pruning of operations.

-The moves, which include consolidating some small offices into larger facilities with multiple functions, are part of ongoing restructuring following Merck's acquisition of Schering-Plough Corp. last November.
+The moves, which include consolidating some offices, are part of ongoing consolidation following Merck's acquisition of Schering-Plough Corp. last November.

-That $41 billion deal made Merck the world's second-biggest drugmaker by revenue, with roughly $45 billion in annual sales.
-Still, the company has said it will eliminate about 15 percent of the combined work force, or roughly 16,000 jobs.
+That deal made Merck the world's second-biggest drugmaker but the company said it would eliminate about 15 percent of the combined work force, or roughly 16,000 jobs.

-Those cuts are intended to save the Whitehouse Station, N.J., company about $3.5 billion a year starting in 2012.
-Merck said Thursday the restructuring plans announced so far will bring savings of about $2.7 billion to $3.1 billion in 2012, most of its target.
+Those cuts are intended to save the Whitehouse Station, N.J., company about $3.5 billion a year, starting in 2012.
+Merck said Thursday that the restructuring plans announced so far will bring savings of about $2.7 billion to $3.1 billion in 2012, most of its target.

-Merck said its goal is to diversify, focus on patient needs and invest in biologic drugs, emerging markets and other key areas for future growth, as well as reduce manufacturing costs.
+Merck said the consolidation is part of its strategy to diversify, focus on patient needs and invest in biologic drugs, emerging markets and other key areas for future growth.

 "Today's announcement is another important step as we successfully integrate out global operations on schedule and move forward with Merck's strategic priorities," Chief Executive Richard Clark said in a statement.

-Merck said that the cumulative cost for the initial phases of restructuring will range from $3.5 billion to $4.3 billion, before taxes.
+Merck said that the cumulative cost for the initial phases of restructuring from the merger will range from $3.5 billion to $4.3 billion, before taxes.
 It expects to take a charge for some of that cost in the second quarter.

 Merck is scheduled to report its second-quarter results on July 30.